stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Self-hosting is generally a good idea, but it doesn't obviate the problem.
+When Jitsi jails their resources in CloudFlare, resources that a self-hoster needs are out of reach for some and others take a privacy blow.
+Bigbluebutton.org seems like a decent alternative to Jitsi, no?" ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104745596953311521))

+"Jitsi also has issues, like being a privacy-abusing CloudFlare site.
+So I'm glad to hear about I've also heard is decent (open source non-profit)." ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104745069754657873))

+"Signal is not a good thing to be like: It's a poor standard of privacy and ethics, and jitsi seems to be lousy too (jitsi.org is a CloudFlare site)." ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104745031120582312))

+"tomanthony is a CloudFlare site.
+Plz try not to send ppl to CloudFlare's walledgarden of privacy abuse to read about privacy abuses." ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104745006960019425))

+"The CSO of CloudFlare has been caught trying to cover up an Uber data breach by paying $100k to hackers for silence" ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104741720064729988))

 "you have no choice but to agree with the facts - unless you have counter facts.
 OWS Signal subjects users to a variety of surveillance capitalist mechanisms by forcing phone number registration & pushing Google Playstore (while hiding & discouraging apk downloads).. pushing CloudFlare.. financing Amazon.. working for Facebook." ([resist1984](https://social.privacytools.io/@resist1984/104740432451902572))